See the Story Index for Wael Abdelgawad’s other stories.

 For some reason the motion alarmed me.
 My hand shot beneath the desk for the little .25 caliber automatic pistol that I kept beneath the desktop.
 The holster was screwed into the underside of the desktop with the butt of the gun facing me.
 I set my hand on the grip and fingered the trigger guard, not touching the trigger itself, but ready.
 The pistol was loaded and the safety off.
 I could draw and fire in a second.
 If the target happened to be standing in front of my desk, I could even fire without drawing.

 The man’s eyes flicked to the spot on my desk immediately above the gun, as if he had x-ray vision.
 He froze.
 “My card,” he said in a drawl, as if talking to an idiot.
 His hand resumed its motion – though more slowly – and emerged with a business card.
 He dropped it on the desk and picked up the envelope full of cash.
 “Call me if you change your mind.
 Don’t delay.”
-He turned to walk away.

 The bell on the door jangled as he walked out.